Regenerative Civil Design

 Australian civil infrastructure design, much like early agriculture, was imported from Britain in colonial times.
 Directing all runoff into drains has been proven to degrade the landscape in agricultural settings – the exact opposite of what the land needs.
 Regenerative agriculture emerged in the 1980s to address this, demonstrating significant environmental benefits and landscape restoration through natural interventions.

-Regenerative design principles
+Regenerative civil design principles

 An ally for the landscape architect